Alyssa Mikytuck, MPP, PhD

-Dr. Alyssa Mikytuck is an Assistant Professor in the Department of Psychology and Neuroscience at Randolph-Macon College.
-She earned her Ph.D. in Psychology with a concentration in Human Development and Public Policy from Georgetown University as well as an M.P.P. from the McCourt School of Public Policy at Georgetown.
-She completed a post-doc at the University of Virginia Biocomplexity Institute and Initiative, Social and Decision Analystics Division.
-She uses both quantitative and qualitative methods with diverse data sources (e.g., administrative data, surveys, interviews, etc.) to conduct policy-relevant research.
+Dr. Alyssa Mikytuck is an Assistant Professor of Developmental and Community Psychology in the Psychology and Neuroscience department of Randolph-Macon College.
+She earned BAs with distinction in Psychology and Spanish from the University of Virginia (wahoowa!), a Master of Public Policy from the McCourt School of Public Policy at Georgetown, and a PhD in developmental psychology from Georgetown University.
+She also completed post-doctoral training at the University of Virginia's Biocomplexity Institute and Initiative in the Social and Decision Analytics Division.

 Dr. Mikytuck uses both quantitative and qualitative methods with diverse data sources (e.g., administrative data, surveys, interviews, etc.) to conduct policy-relevant research.
 One line of her research focuses on developmentally appropriate justice interventions for adolescents and young adults.
 Another line of her research centers on sharing and reusing research to promote open science principles.